 So, what can you do about it?

-First, it’s important to consider what kind of problem employee you’re dealing with.
-To better understand what you’re up against, we recently studied the scope of the issue by surveying more than 200 global leaders about problem employees they’ve dealt with.
+Second, it’s important to consider what kind of problem employee you’re dealing with.
+To better understand what you’re up against, we studied the scope of the issue by surveying more than 200 global leaders about problem employees they’ve dealt with.
 We found that these 5 behaviors are most common:

 - Poor Job Performance.
 An employee whose work falls below expectations, causing others to constantly have to pick up the slack, can be a tremendous drain on teams—especially when it’s habitual.